-Students will be assigned to a group of 5 or 6 individuals, and as a group will chose one of the theories on family therapy provided to work within throughout the course.
-Each group will present on the theory they have chosen to the class on Zoom on either March 29, April 5 or 12.
+This is a group presentation.
+As a group you will chose one of the theories on Family Therapy,

+Each group will present on the theory they have chosen to the class.
+This should be in the form of a power point and role-play.
 The groups will have 30 minutes to present and 10 minutes for questions from your peers, for a total of 40 minutes.

 The assignment is designed to give students the opportunity to be immersed in one theory on family therapy and to integrate that knowledge into practice during the group work.
-Include references as needed (there is an expectation that you should be able to use at least five references).
-Use APA 7th citation formats and use excellent spelling and grammar.

 Groups should include the following criteria into the assignment.

-1. Describe the theory
+The weight of each criteria is included.

-Foundations, key concepts, and therapeutic techniques application of this theory how it can assist in moving families from a negative interpersonal interaction to a more positive interpersonal interaction.
+- Describe the chosen theory.
+Its foundations, key concepts, and therapeutic techniques (10%) - 2.
+Show how you would layer IPScope onto that theory.
+Describe how the application of IPScope to this theory can assist in moving families from a negative interpersonal interaction to a more positive interpersonal interaction.
 Focus on those elements of the theory that reveal potential to address social injustices rather that simply to help families to adjust to the systems and communities they live within.

-- 2. Considerations of the therapist (Power differential, privilege, bias, self reflection, self disclosure, personal agency) - 3.
-Writing and presentation
+This part of the presentation should be in the form of a role-play.
+(30%) - 3.
+Considerations of the therapist (Power differential, privilege, bias, self-reflection, self-disclosure, personal agency) (10%)